 The Adafruit_VS1053 class implements an interface to the basic VS1053 functionality.
 For more detail on the operation of the VS1053 chip, please refer to the documentation on the Downloads page (see the link to the left).

-Its a little more powerful but it's also harder to use.
-We suggest sticking to the FilePlayer class which abstracts a lot of this out for you public Methods:
+public Methods:

 Adafruit_VS1053(uint8_t mosi, uint8_t miso, uint8_t clk, uint8_t rst, uint8_t cs, uint8_t dcs, uint8_t dreq) - Software SPI constructor - must specify all pins.